-The 1 unit of 3 bedroom and 1 unit of 2 bedroom are on the upper floor while the 5 units of 1 bedroom and parlour and 2 number 1 bedroom are on the ground floor.
+2 units of 2 bedroom flats are on the upper floor while 5 units of 1 bedroom and parlour and 2 number 1 bedroom are on the ground floor.

 the compound is spacious.

 title is registered deed of assignm...